Task Planning with a Weighted Functional Object-Oriented Network: Task Tree Execution with Human Assistance

-As input to the task tree retrieval, the human can indicate the number of steps as a value $M$, which cannot exceed the length of the task tree $N$ minus 1 step (as an involvement where $N$ is equal to $M$ means that the human will perform the entire task with no robot assistance in its manipulations).
-If $M$ is 0, there will be no human involvement in achieving his/her desired goal but at the chance of not being able to perform the entirety of the activity's manipulations.
-The output of the algorithm can be modified to produce the best task tree based on different values of $M$, as certain trees may be better to execute due to a higher likelihood of success (assuming that the human assistant can perform the manipulation flawlessly).
-The total success rate of a given path $P$ is denoted by the multiplication of all success rate weights among all functional unit within the tree, which can be likened to the joint probability that all actions are successfully performed.
-In these human-assisted steps, the success rate would change to 100\% by default for the sake of this paper, unless the human assistant's ability to perform the action is impaired in any way.
-It is up to the user to determine the degree of involvement he/she is willing to put into an activity, which realistically varies according to the person's health/condition, mood, age, and other factors.
-Once the human identifies $M$, the algorithm is run to find the suitable task tree for the given amount of participation.
-If the human user does not provide a value for $M$, the optimal value of $M$ can also be determined by the robot; this is done by finding the tree whose success rate at some value of $M$ does not significantly improve over the prior value $M - 1$.
-In Figure \ref{fig:tea-2}, the task of tea-making increases in success rate with the introduction of human-assisted steps; the success rate increases from 0.006859\% to 68.59\%, high enough to execute to its entirety.
-The robot may still fail its manipulations, but it will not have to worry about performing those that it does not have programmed in its primitives.
-The $M$ steps would then be modified to indicate that a human assistant should execute those steps when the robot executes the task tree.
-In the task tree execution phase, the robot will perform its delegated actions, and the remaining $M$ steps are given as instructions to the assistant on how to perform actions on the robot's behalf.
+As input to the path tree retrieval, the human indicates the number of steps as a value $M$, which cannot exceed the task tree's length $N$ minus 1 step (because if $N$ is equal to $M$, then it means that the human will end up performing the entire task with no robot assistance).
+If $M$ is 0, there will be no human involvement in the task.
+The total success rate of a given path $P$ is denoted by the product of all weights among all functional units in $P$, which is simply the joint probability that all actions are successfully executed.
+Based on different values of $M$, for each $P$, the success rates will increase by allocating the $M$ lowest units to the human.
+For each human-assisted step, the success rate will be set as 100\% for the sake of this paper, unless the human assistant's ability to perform the action is impaired in any way.
+It is up to the assistant to determine the degree of involvement they are willing to put into an activity, which realistically depends on factors such as the person's health, mood, and age.
+If the human does not provide a value for $M$, the optimal value of $M$ can also be determined by the robot by finding the tree whose success rate at some value of $M$ does not significantly improve over the prior value $M - 1$.
+In Figure \ref{fig:tea-2}, the success rate for making ramen noodles increases to 77.16\%, which is high enough to execute to its entirety.
+In the task tree execution phase, the robot will perform its delegated actions, and the remaining $M$ steps are given as instructions to the assistant on how to perform them on the robot's behalf.